-Once thought to be the cure-all for many ills and the lifesaver for vegetarian and gluten-free diets, more and more studies are showing what we at Body Ecology have known for some time: soy is NOT the health food you may think it is…unless it’s fermented and non-GMO (not genetically modified).
+There’s a great debate about soy in the health food world today.
+Once thought to be the cure-all for many ills and the lifesaver for vegetarian and gluten-free diets, more and more studies are showing what we at Body Ecology have known for some time: Soy is not the health food you may think it is — unless it’s fermented and non-GMO (not genetically modified).

-So how can you get the benefits of soy, without the risks?
+So, how can you get the benefits of soy, without the risks?

-In fact, healthy microflora actually go to work for you, creating the vitamins and minerals your body needs to stay strong and energized.
-When you follow the Body Ecology program, you begin to create energy so that your body can correct digestion, conquer infections and cleanse.
+In fact, healthy microbes actually go to work for you, helping to create the vitamins and minerals your body needs to stay strong and energized.
+When you follow the Body Ecology program, you begin to create energy so that your body can correct digestion, conquer infections, and cleanse.

-Once your systemic fungal infection is under control we recommend adding fermented soy foods like miso soup, natto and tempeh.
-Soyfoods are high in copper and we have found that high copper foods often are not tolerated when a person has candidiasis.
+Once your systemic fungal infection is under control, we recommend adding fermented soy foods like miso soup, natto, and tempeh.
+Soyfoods are high in copper, and we’ve found that high-copper foods often are not tolerated when a person has candidiasis.

 Miso has been eaten in Japan and China for many centuries and has been attracting the attention of many of us because of its health and anti-aging benefits.
 It’s also quite delicious.
-When you aren’t feeling well a bowl of miso soup can be especially soothing.
+When you aren’t feeling well, a bowl of miso soup can be especially soothing.

 Traced from ancient China, where it was known as hisio, a seasoning prized by aristocrats, miso was perfected in Japan from the 7th century to today.

 Miso is an art form in Japan.
 It’s made of soybeans and koji, a culture starter made from beneficial molds, yeast, and lactic acid bacteria.
 As long as you choose unpasteurized miso, you’ll be getting the benefits of live, friendly microbes for the health of your inner ecosystem.